IBM-Blockchain-Archive/marbles/docs/tutorial_part1.md

 #Marbles Deeper Dive
 Hopefully you have successfully traded a marble or two between users.
-Let’s look at how this was done by starting at the chaincode.
+Let’s look at how transfering a marble is done by starting at the chaincode.

 __set_user()__